Airing Down For Off-roading

 Now that you’re off the trail, it’s time to air back up.
-There’s a few different solutions, all with different price ranges in mind.
+There are a few different solutions, all with different price ranges in mind.

-Here are the top under $50 truck tire inflators on Amazon:
+Here is the top under $50 truck tire inflators on Amazon:

-One of the drawbacks of lower cost tire inflators is generally the speed of which they inflate the tire.
+One of the drawbacks of lower-cost tire inflators is generally the speed at which they inflate the tire.

-The general price range of truck tire inflators are under $100 for general 4×4 and overlanding use.
+The general price range of truck tire inflators is under $100 for general 4×4 and overlanding use.
 Most will inflate a truck tire in under 2 minutes from a low PSI.

-One of the risks of running low PSI in your tires is having your tires lose the beed, also known as debeading.
+One of the risks of running low PSI in your tires is having your tires lose the bead, also known as debeading.

-The beed runs on the inside of the rim, holding the tire in place.
+The bead runs on the inside of the rim, holding the tire in place.
 When the tire is inflated, it expands and pushes against the outer lip of the rim (wheel).